chai28/List-Filter-Functionality-in-react/README.md

 This is a sample implementation for a List filter Functionality with React

-# Application setup to run it locally
+ Application setup to run it locally

 Build Setup

-# install dependencies
+ Install dependencies
   npm

-# serve with hot reload at localhost:3000
+ Serve with hot reload at localhost:3000 npm start
-npm start

-# Created by Charity Lomsobog.
+## Created by Charity Lomsobog.
 May 22, 2020